 - autoimmune disorders such as rheumatoid arthritis

 Carpal tunnel syndrome can be made worse if the wrist is overextended repeatedly.
-Repeated motions of your wrist contribute to swelling and compression of the median nerve.
-Problems include:
+Repeated motion of your wrist contributes to swelling and compression of the median nerve.
+This may be the result of:

 - positioning of your wrists while using your keyboard or mouse

 - prolonged exposure to vibrations from using hand tools or power tools

 - any repeated movement that overextends your wrist, such as playing the piano or typing